jessepav/lacygoill-wiki-backup/anki/glossary.md

    - a template for the front of the card
    - a template for the back of the card
-   - a styling section to customize the appearance of both faces of the card
+   - a styling section to customize the appearance of both faces of all cards

 ## collection